-Angel Island is a development-stage lithium project, wholly owned by Century Lithium, comprising 2,286 ha in southwest Nevada, USA, 333 km northwest of Las Vegas, Nevada.
-Exploration and development by Century Lithium led to the discovery of an extensive resource of lithium-bearing claystone located in the Clayton Valley in Esmeralda County, Nevada immediately adjacent to the commercially mined lithium-brine basin within the valley.
+Angel Island is a development-stage lithium project, wholly owned by Century Lithium, comprising 2,286 ha in southwest Nevada, USA, approximately 333 km northwest of Las Vegas.
+Exploration and development by Century Lithium led to the discovery of an extensive lithium-bearing claystone resource in the Clayton Valley, Esmeralda County, Nevada, located immediately adjacent to the commercially producing lithium-brine basin within the valley.

 The lithium resource at Angel Island is exposed to the surface and comprises lacustrine sedimentary units of the Pliocene Esmeralda Formation.
 These units were uplifted by the Angel Island Fault and geologically sheltered from erosion by Angel Island, a prominent uplifted geological feature of much older Cambrian metavolcanic and clastic rocks immediately east of the Angel Island Fault protruding through and rising over 100 m above the lacustrine sediments.

-Century Lithium is actively processing material from Angel Island at its Lithium Extraction Facility (Pilot Plant) in Amargosa Valley, Nevada.
-While moving toward the completion of a Plan of Operations and subsequent permitting, with the goal to become a domestic producer of lithium for the growing North American electric vehicle and battery storage market.
+Century Lithium is advancing Angel Island through the permitting process, including the submission of a Mine Plan of Operations, with the goal of becoming a domestic producer of lithium carbonate for the growing North American electric vehicle and battery storage markets.